There’s something pretty badass about releasing a break-up album on Valentine’s Day.

 Recorded by Hunter Davidson and mixed by Jonny Schenke, Bed Music builds on the NY-based indie rock trio’s 2017 EP, Good, which is an affectionate portrait of adolescence.
 Bed Music is similarly understated, but more melancholic and reflective.
 With Bed Music, Sembera, Langehough, and drummer Ajax Abernathy—along with vocal contributors Anna McClellan and Steven Whitely—have allowed for more moments of quiet, resulting in an album that evokes the intimate, lo-fi tracks of early Frankie Cosmos, CBMC, or Palehound.

 “It feels like we have come into our own in this one,” Sembera and Langehough told AdHoc via email.
 “But also, it’s a break-up album.”
-Read AdHoc’s track-by-track breakdown of Bed Music below, and catch Poppies on tour this spring.
+Read AdHoc’s track-by-track breakdown of Bed Music below, and catch Poppies at Alphaville on April 25 with support from Operator Band Music and Dig Nitty.

 From its first ethereal high note to its first self-delusion (“Floss my teeth / brush my tongue / All that you want / I’ll become”), this song sets the tone for the record.
 It’s sad and self-aware, but still has a sense of humor.
 “Good and plenty / shy and horny / Is there anyone / out there for me?”
 Just when the song feels like it starts to build, it stops abruptly at 2:00.
 Sometimes waves don’t crest.